robertjskelton/robertjskelton.github.io/_posts/2021-03-29-drive-cool-cars-on-a-budget.markdown

 I was planning to go look at it, so I scheduled and appointment with this local car dealer for the next day.
 They called me that day and said the car had already sold, pending financing.
 Oh well.

 They called me back another day later and said financing fell through, so I went down that day and bought it, putting almost $7k of the purchase on a Capital One Venture card to get a signing bonus!
 This car was nearly perfect, super low miles for the model, recent maintenance on the timing belt and water pump, new battery, tires, brakes - it needs nothing.
 I got this car for below market (the car would've sold the next day if I didn't buy it), and I plan on driving it until it dies.
 This is a car that needs very little maintenance since it's a Toyota, it'll run 3,4,500k miles, and I'm already loving it.

+Update: Owned this for 5 years and about 50k miles, had very few issues and learned a lot while working on this car.

 If you check the [cars category](https://rskelton.com/category/cars/) of my website, I detail many of the mods I've been doing on my GX, I really love this car.